In Bloom: 7 Polish Paintings about Spring

 ‘O merry Spring!
 You laugh so beautifully’, wrote the 18th-century Polish poet Elżbieta Drużbacka, capturing the essence of the season in a single, clear line.
-Here we take a look at seven masterpieces by Polish painters that show the magic of Spring: from thawing snow and blooming lilacs to the more symbolic Roman goddess Flora.
+Here we take a look at seven masterpieces by Polish painters that show the magic of the season of rebirth.

 Although there is a lot of blue in this painting, it does not seem cold.
 The woman, standing in the nude, looks perfectly comfortable – the evening must be warm.
 The refined composition of this painting from 1900, highlighting the beauty of the figure’s back, is one of its greatest assets.